Date: 2 April 2014. Blue-Water Boats.

 B. A dinghy sitting in water grows barnacles.

-And I still don't have a solution, but I am thinking about
+I still do not have this figured out, however I am thinking

-many "must have" items that Seaweed failed upon purchase.
+many "must have" items that Seaweed failed lacked at

 Currently I am working to resolve all of them.
-Still, I'm not sure if any of
+Still, I am not sure if any of

 my list would be important to you.
-And frankly until you've
+Until you

-spent time afloat, you don't know for certain either.
+spent time afloat, you cannot know for certain either.

 So rather than being focused on that blue-water capable